 (b) feasible and appropriate regulatory and [KR/US; US considering: any] non-regulatory alternatives that would address the need identified in subparagraph (a), including alternatives to direct regulation;

-(c) anticipated impacts of the selected and other feasible alternatives (such as economic costs and benefits, social, equity, environmental, public health, and safety effects), as well as risks and distributional effects over time, recognizing that some costs and benefits are difficult to quantify or monetize due to inadequate information.
-A Party’s analysis of these impacts may vary according to the complexity of the issue as well as the available data and information; and
+(c) [KR considering: anticipated impacts of the selected and other feasible alternatives (such as economic costs and benefits, social, equity, environmental, public health, and safety effects [KR oppose: ),] as well as risks and distributional effects over time, [KR: ),] recognizing that some costs and benefits are difficult to quantify or monetize due to inadequate information.
+A Party’s analysis of these impacts may vary according to the complexity of the issue as well as the available data and information;] and

 (d) the grounds for concluding that the selected alternative is preferable.

-[AU/NZ/MY/SG ALT para 2.
+[AU/ID/NZ/MY/SG ALT para 2.
 Recognising that differences in the Parties’ institutional, social, cultural, legal and developmental circumstances may result in specific regulatory approaches, regulatory impact analysis conducted by a Party should, among other things:

 assess the need for a regulatory proposal, including a description of the nature and significance of the problem;